zedlopez/ifm/Writing with Inform.md

 The important thing is that **the IFID number must be unique to this one work out of all the IF ever created.**

 Inform will make sure this is true, **unless** we do something to break this ourselves.
 For instance, if we take an existing project, copy it as a file, then work divergently on the original and on the copy so that they become two radically different works, they will still each have the same ID.
 This is a bad thing: if we want to duplicate a project but then turn it into something new, the best way to do that is to create a new project, and to copy and paste the source from the old to the new.

+In particular, be aware that using "Save as..." in the Inform apps generally saves a clone of the current project _but with a fresh IFID_.
+This is intended so that people who use "Save as..." on an old project to begin a new one do not accidentally reuse its IFID.

 ## The Release button and the Materials folder {PM_NoSuchPublicRelease} {release_files}